MSBAi Assessment Strategy

 - Project milestones threaded throughout all weeks, ramping up toward the end.

-- Team size: 3 max (8-week courses).
+- Team size: 3 students standard (2 or 4 in exceptional circumstances; see §7).
 Individual only (4-week courses).

 - Faculty choose assignment types based on content: cases, labs, discussions, exercises, peer reviews.